 Watch Spanish-language television abroad

-There are huge amounts of Spanish programmes online, due to the diversity of countries that speak Spanish: from Spain to Cuba and Latin America, to South America and even the United States.
+There are huge amounts of Spanish programs online.
+This is all due to the diversity of countries that speak Spanish: from Spain to Cuba and Latin America, to South America and the United States.

 There’s RTVA and DKISS in Spain, Canal 44 and TVMÁS in Mexico, Telesur in Cuba, Globovision in Venezuela – the list goes on, and includes the Spanish-language BBC.
 See more in this extensive list of Spanish TV.

-Finally, there are online services offering high-quality live TV for expats around the world, accessible on their PCs, televisions or smartphones.
+Finally, there are online services offering high-quality live television for expats around the world.
+Now, they’re all accessible on computers, televisions, or smartphones.
 They have developed their own technology and struck agreements regarding licensing to bypass geo-blocking.

-For example, after creating a system that works with Dutch TV, Newon TV is planning on spreading its TV love to other European broadcasts.
-MyTVabroad offers the opportunity to watch television programmes from the UK, the US, France, Denmark, Sweden, Norway, Albania and even Germany (which is subject to some of the most stringent licensing rules around.)
+For example, after creating a system that works with Dutch TV, Newon TV is planning on spreading its television love to other European broadcasts.
+MyTVabroad offers the opportunity to watch television programs from the United Kingdom, the United States, France, Denmark, Sweden, Norway, Albania, and even Germany (which is subject to some of the most stringent licensing rules around).

-All in all, it’s becoming increasingly easy to bring the news and entertainment from your homeland with you, at least digitally.
-Whether you opt for free streaming services directly from media websites or shared platforms such as YouTube or subscription-based streaming services such as Newon TV or Sky, many local shows are available globally, and in many cases on-demand.
+All in all, it’s becoming increasingly easy to bring the news and entertainment from your homeland with you.
+Whether you opt for free international streaming services directly from media websites or shared platforms such as YouTube or subscription-based streaming services such as Newon TV or Sky, many local shows are available globally, and in many cases on-demand.